kenzap/myticket-events/readme.txt

 Update: improved UI for checkout fields in cart

 = v1.2.2 =
-Update: Frontend console layout crash fix for MyTicket Hall layout
+Update: Frontend console layout crash fix for MyTicket Hall layout.
 Update: Individual ticket status logics updates.
-Now by default unpaid ticket are not valid
+Now by default unpaid ticket are not valid.
-New: Now it is possible to set up custom logics for app statuses
+New: Now it is possible to set up custom logics for app statuses.